Breastfeeding vs. Pumping: Pros and Cons - Baby Chick

 Share

-There are so many decisions to make when parenthood starts knocking on your door.
+There are many decisions to make in parenthood.
 Who should I pick as our baby’s pediatrician?
 Who will watch the baby when I go back to work?
 Am I ready for this?
 Of course, questions about how to feed your baby will also cross your mind.
 Will you exclusively breastfeed?
 Will you exclusively pump?
 Or will you do a combination of the two?
 Will you formula feed?
 Often, mothers have an idea of how they wish to feed their baby, and this decision may be easy.
-However, for others, breastfeeding vs. pumping may be one of the hardest decisions they make as new mothers.
+However, for others, deciding between breastfeeding vs. pumping may be one of the hardest decisions they make as new mothers.

 Breastfeeding vs. Pumping